gahssi/netvermin/README.md

 - VirtualBox or any other virtualization software (for creating isolated test environments)
 - Linux (for the VM operating system)
-  - Porting worm to Windows is in progress - looking into `pyinstaller` to package worm script into a Windows executable
+  - Porting worm to Windows is a work in progress; looking into `pyinstaller` to bundle worm script and dependencies into standalone Windows executable
 - Python (recommended Python 3.10 or later)

 Install the required packages on all VMs: